mongoid/mongoid_fulltext/README.md

 The methods on the model level perform bulk removal operations and are therefore faster that updating or removing records individually.

+If you need to control when the index is updated, provide the `update_if` option to `fulltext_search_in`, and set it to a symbol, string, or proc.
+Eg:

+    # Only update the "age" index if the "age" field has changed.
+    fulltext_search_in :age,    :update_if => :age_changed?

+    # Only update the "names" index if the "firstname" or "lastname" field has changed.
+    fulltext_search_in :names,  :update_if => "firstname_changed? || lastname_changed?"

+    # Only update the "email" index if the "email" field ends with "gmail.com".
+    fulltext_search_in :email,  :update_if => Proc.new { |doc| doc.email.match /gmail.com\Z/ }

 Mongo Database Indexes
 ----------------------